ZhixingHong/digitalCV/readme.md

 ### Internship

 ##### Data Analyst @ Zhejiang Finance Assets Exchange
 - Worked in development and planning department, used R and python to clean data
 - Used Excel and Tableau to draw tables and figures, used Word and PowerPoint to present daily and monthly analysis report
 - Used R to perform unsupervised machine learning, predicted the loyalty of consumers; used R to cluster consumers and based on the clustering predict the consumers’ spending

+##### Internship @ Holley Capital co., LTD
+- Worked in the administrative department and financial department, used Office Software as Excel to produce professional tables and figures

+##### Volunteer Teacher @ Hangzhou Tianyi Kindergarten
+- Assisted other teachers with 2016 new students enrollment event，guided and introduced kids and kids’ parents walking around the school
+- Devised kindergarten’s performance activity and guided kids to present different dramas on the stage
+- Devised events for International Children’s day, decorated campus, gained praise from both parents and other teachers

 ### Certificate and Skills